 You can pick up a large print accessibility map from the Information and Ticket Desks in the Museum.
 It contains information about the location of stairs, lifts, ramps, eating areas and toilets, as well as about accessible resources.

-Museum floor plans are also available on the network of touchscreen terminals located throughout the museum.
+Museum floor plans are located throughout the museum, along with digital displays of what events are on that day.
 Museum staff are on hand to give assistance and can also provide help with the lifts for groups of visitors.

 To help plan your visit further information can be obtained by telephoning the following numbers (available Mondays to Fridays 09.30 to 17.00):

 Enquiry Line: +44 (0)20 7942 4000